Connect with us

 With proper room planning and utilisation of space, it is possible to live comfortably in a smaller, more affordable house.

-To begin with, you should look out for houses where the architects have made proper use of vertical space since it draws the eye upwards making the room feel larger than it actually is.
+To begin with, you should look out for houses where the architects have made proper use of vertical space since it draws the eye upwards making the room feel larger than it is.

 Contrary to popular belief, large, bold pieces of furniture are more suitable for small spaces as compared to several smaller ones which make the room look cluttered.